This post may contain affiliate links, which help keep this content free. (Full disclosure)

 More Low Carb Recipes To Love

-This EASY kelp noodles recipe is full of tender chicken, crisp veggies, and Asian kelp noodles.
-KETO, PALEO, and ready in 30 min!
+This healthy, EASY kelp noodles recipe is full of tender chicken, crisp veggies, sesame sauce, and Asian kelp noodles.
+Keto, paleo, and ready in 30 minutes!

 Click underlined ingredients to buy them!